tfgg/yournextmep/_candidates/eu2014/labour/paul-brannen.md

 person: paul-brannen
 region: north-east
 party: labour
-title: North East - Labour Party - Paul Brannen
+title: Paul Brannen is running for MEP in North East for the Labour Party
 incumbent: false
 ---